georgewoodall82/jsymphonic/README.md

 ```
 mvn package
 ```
-Once that's done, it that will create target/jsymphonic-0.4-jar-with-dependencies.jar which is your runnable jar
+Once that's done, it that will create target/jsymphonic-*-jar-with-dependencies.jar which is your runnable jar

 Any new files I add will be in https://github.com/brianpipa/jsymphonic/tree/main/src/main/java/com/pipasoft/jsymphonic I did add ResourceLoader.java to centralize the loading of the icon images.

-I had to change two places in the code where it looked at the java version.
-One is here: https://sourceforge.net/p/symphonic/code/HEAD/tree/jsymphonic/branches/v0.3/src/org/danizmax/jsymphonic/gui/JSymphonicWindow.java#l361 - this code can't handle modern JVMs when they return a version of something like "17.0.7".
-I ended up just removing the version check altogether - you can see it here: https://github.com/brianpipa/jsymphonic/blob/main/src/main/java/org/danizmax/jsymphonic/gui/JSymphonicWindow.java#L363